How are the new technologies and digitization impacting various segments of the world economy, particularly the banking industry?

 As part of the New Normal, customers will demand 24/7 quick access to information without waiting for hours on a call.
 At the same time, banks should support an efficient way of banking that reinforces personal and financial well-being-without much friction.
 The only solution to all these issues is to adopt a digital strategy that’s scalable, extensible and omnichannel.
 Virtual assistants that respond quickly and intelligently, and are able to provide a consistent response and user experience and help facilitate this change.

-To learn more about all of this, join for our upcoming webinar on “How Global Financial Services Industry is Preparing for New Normal”.
+To learn more about all of this, watch our on-demand webinar on "How Global Financial Services Industry is Preparing for New Normal".